 Last year, NCFD 150 was an event of unprecedented size and scope, which reached an astonishing number of people across the country and around the world.
-This year is the fifth annual NCFD, and you have the opportunity to join other Canadians in helping it take root as an annual tradition.
+In April 2018, nearly 900 events were held on the fifth annual NCFD, and thousands of Canadians here and abroad helped it take root as an annual tradition.

 It’s not very Canadian of us to admit it, but we’re proud of our nation (and our cinematic accomplishments) and we want to toot our own horns a bit.
 Sorry (not sorry)!

 And, honestly, we don’t think most Canadians need to be talked into it.
 We think most of you out there want to see your own stories on the big screen.
 In fact, we’re confident that you (yes, even you, reading this right now!) will love getting to know your nation and the people in it a bit better.